What does that mean for advertisers?

-This could either be a guide, a premium discount offer, a new product to beta-test or a customer survey with a nice thank-you prize.
+This could be a guide, a premium discount offer, a new product to beta-test, or a customer survey with a nice thank-you prize.

 18) Find New Prospects with Lookalike Audiences

-Usually, companies start Facebook advertising by targeting their campaigns on a large cold audience.
+Usually, companies start Facebook advertising by targeting their campaigns at a big pool of cold leads (a large cold audience).

-You always have a chance to target Facebook Lookalike Audiences that also consist of cold leads.
-However, those leads’ profile will be very similar to your current customers, making them more likely to be interested in your offers.
+Instead, you can target Facebook Lookalike Audiences that also consist of cold leads.
+Those leads’ profiles will look like your current customers, making them more likely to be interested in your offers.

-The best Lookalike Audience strategy on Facebook is targeting people who resemble the past converters and customers.
+The best Lookalike Audience strategy on Facebook is targeting people who resemble past converters and customers.

 Here’s how it works: